 For regions with dry windy summers: Plants will need 200-300 hours of sunlight per season.
 Trailing varieties will do okay in zones 7,8, and 9.

-Why do you need a trellis for your blackberries?
+Why do you need a trellis if you’re growing blackberries?

 Well, besides the fact that they need to be supported due to their rambling, trailing growth, there are other advantages.
 By training your canes onto trellis wires you give the plants more exposure to light.
 This will increase both foliage growth and your yield.
 By separating the berries from the front and back, they get more light and space.